ngx-formly/ngx-formly/UPGRADE-6.0.md

 @ngx-formly/core
 ----------------
+### 1. Custom type: `OnPush` change detection:

-- All Formly components now use `OnPush` change detection, so in order to let Angular detect changes of `templateOptions` properties either ensure a default value is set or use spread object assign instead of regular assign:
+All Formly components now use `OnPush` change detection, so in order to let Angular detect changes of `templateOptions` properties either ensure a default value is set or use spread object assign instead of regular assign:

-  ### Solution 1: set a default value
+  #### Solution 1: set a default value

   ```patch
   export class CustomFieldType extends FieldType {